 M+S Tire Marking on All-season Tires

 The M+S tire marking system was first introduced to differentiate knobby bias-ply tires from the more common rib treads on early radial car and light truck tires.
 Over time, M+S became a standard marking to show the tire had some “all-season” capability compared to summer tires.
 Unfortunately, it is a very one-dimensional test in that it only measures traction in packed snow and mud.
-It does not measure traction on ice, or traction on cold dry roads.
+It does not measure traction on ice, slush or traction on cold dry roads.
 For that reason the M+S Symbol falls short in helping fully evaluate winter tire performance expectations in winter driving conditions.

 Mountain/Snowflake Symbol – Severe Snow and Winter Traction

 Recognizing a need for a more up-to-date and helpful measurement of true winter performance, as well as a way to differentiate all-season tires from winter tires, the Rubber Manufacturers Association (RMA) came up with the Mountain/Snowflake symbol for tires.
 When you see this icon on the sidewall of your tire, you can be assured it meets more stringent winter traction performance requirements and has been rated for “severe snow service”.
 This includes snowy, slippery roads and low temperatures.
-Most all-season tires do not qualify for the Mountain/Snowflake symbol because the tread rubber in all-season and summer tires become hard at temperatures below 40 F. Only dedicated winter tires, some all-terrain light truck tires, and some of the latest generation “all-weather tires” meet the traction qualifications for the Mountain/Snowflake symbol’s severe snow service rating.
+Most all-season tires do not qualify for the Mountain/Snowflake symbol because the tread rubber in all-season and summer tires become hard at temperatures below 40 F. Only dedicated winter tires, select all-terrain light truck and SUV tires, and some of the latest generation “all-weather tires” meet the traction qualifications for the Mountain/Snowflake symbol’s severe snow service rating.
 One “all-weather” tire with the Mountain/Snowflake symbol is the Nokian WR G3 tire.
 The Nokian WR G3 are tires that you can leave on the vehicle all-year round, and still be assured of good traction in winter conditions other than just light snow.
 Nokian also makes a full line of winter tires for all vehicles and their new Hakkapeliitta 9 studded tire is a great choice for severe weather conditions.

 Do I Need Tires with the Mountain/Snowflake Symbol?